cdktf/cdktf-provider-google/docs/computePublicAdvertisedPrefix.python.md

 - *Type:* str

-Specifies how child public delegated prefix will be scoped. pdpScope must be one of: GLOBAL, REGIONAL Possible values: ["GLOBAL", "REGIONAL"].
+Specifies how child public delegated prefix will be scoped.

+pdpScope
+must be one of: GLOBAL, REGIONAL

+* REGIONAL: The public delegated prefix is regional only.
+The provisioning will take a few minutes.
+* GLOBAL: The public delegated prefix is global only.
+The provisioning will take ~4 weeks.
+Possible values: ["GLOBAL", "REGIONAL"]

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.19.0/docs/resources/compute_public_advertised_prefix#pdp_scope ComputePublicAdvertisedPrefix#pdp_scope}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.20.0/docs/resources/compute_public_advertised_prefix#pdp_scope ComputePublicAdvertisedPrefix#pdp_scope}

 ---